-The County's legislative body has approved an initial bond resolution authorizing the issuance of up to \$18,700,000 of general obligation to bonds to refund certain outstanding debt of the County's hospital system, which outstanding debt has previously been payable solely from hospital revenues.
-The general obligation bonds could be issued, if at all, as early as the fall of 2023.
-With that exception, the County does not currently have any plans for any capital financings during the 2023 calendar year.
-The County may issue additional bonds to refinance currently outstanding bonds of the County in the event sufficient debt service savings may be achieved.
+The County's legislative body has approved a bond resolution authorizing the issuance of up to \$18,700,000 of general obligation to bonds to refund certain outstanding debt of the County's hospital system, which outstanding debt has previously been payable solely from hospital revenues.
+With that exception, the County has not authorized the issuance of any additional indebtedness.